astronomer/airflow-guides/guides/airflow-azure-data-factory-integration.md

 > **Note:** If you do not currently have an ADF pipeline in your Azure account and are new to ADF, check out the [ADF quick start docs](https://docs.microsoft.com/en-us/azure/data-factory/quickstart-create-data-factory-portal) for help getting started.

 To make your ADF pipeline accessible by Airflow you will need to register an App with Azure Active Directory to get a Client ID and Client Secret (API Key) for your Data Factory.
-First go to Azure Active Directory and click on 'Registered Apps' to see a list of registered apps.
-If you created a Resource group you should already have an app registered with the same name.
+First, go to Azure Active Directory and click on 'Registered Apps' to see a list of registered apps.
+If you created a Resource group, you should already have an app registered with the same name.

 ![ADF App Registration](https://assets2.astronomer.io/main/guides/azure-data-factory/adf_app_registration.png)